 There are three main types of mitral valve disease.
 The sections below will look at each of these in more detail.

 Mitral valve prolapse

-Mitral valve prolapse (MVP) is a condition wherein two of the mitral valve’s flaps are too “floppy” and cannot close correctly.
-If the valves do not close smoothly, they can bulge upward into the left atrium.
+Mitral valve prolapse (MVP) is a condition wherein two of the mitral valve’s flaps are too “floppy” and

 This means that when the heart contracts to pump blood from the left atrium into the left ventricle, part of one or both of the mitral valve flaps collapse backward.
 This can allow blood to leak back through the valve and into the left atrium.

 Healthcare professionals sometimes refer to MVP as click-murmur syndrome, Barlow’s syndrome, or floppy valve syndrome.

 Mitral regurgitation (MR) is a condition wherein the mitral valves do not close correctly.
 Like MVP, MR

 Without treatment, MR can cause a number of heart issues.
 These include an irregular heartbeat, high blood pressure, and heart failure.

 Mitral valve stenosis